manlaya/gridmarthe/README.md

 # Gridmarthe

 Python project for (fast) Gridmarthe operations.

-A brand new "operasem" in other words :)
+*THIS IS A BETA VERSION, improvements and documentation are needed.*

 ## gridmarthe in a nutshell

-Full support of gridmarthe read operations by wrapping MARTHE fortran read/write module, allowing fast reading of marthe grid file (v9, v8, constant_data, etc.), for any variable.
+Full support of gridmarthe read operations by wrapping MARTHE fortran read/write modules, allowing fast reading of marthe grid file (v9, v8, constant_data, etc.), for any variable.
 Recent developpment also allow writting MartheGrid_v9.0 file.

 In python, gridmarthe files are loaded using numpy and xarray libraries.

 Some "utils" functions are also provided (plot_nested_grid, interp, etc.).

+MARTHE is a hydrogeological modelling code developped at BRGM, French Geological Survey [[1]](#1).

 ## Installation